 White River

 The mighty Mt.
 Hood

-Even on a freezing cold day when you are surrounded by snow the sun will warm you.
+Even on a freezing cold day when you are surrounded by snow, the sun will warm you.
 However, when it dimmed, we began to feel the chilling cold move into our bones.
-We continued to where the valley opens into what appears to be an ancient caldera or perhaps volcanic crater.
-Here we made our lunchtime snow camp and ate our vegan cheese sandwiches taking in the awe-inspiring vista that is Mount Hood.
+We continued to where the valley opens into what appears to be an ancient caldera or perhaps a volcanic crater.
+Here, we made our lunchtime snow camp and ate our vegan cheese sandwiches, taking in the awe-inspiring vista that is Mount Hood.

+White River